Android workflow

 echo "GODOT_EXPORT_TEMPLATES_DIRECTORY=$TEMPLATES_PATH" >> $CM_ENV

-stores the version of your export template.
-This version will be used by Godot during the build. (e.g.4.4.1-stable
+GODOT_EXPORT_TEMPLATES_DIRECTORYwill allow us to locate where the export templates are stored on this build machine(e.g.~/Library/Application Support/Godot/export_templates/4.4.stable).GODOT_EXPORT_TEMPLATES_VERSIONstores the version of your export template.
+This version will be used by Godot during the build. (e.g.4.4.1-stable)

 Part 2